PiBox is a platform for development of purpose-built consumer devices. There are a number of systems that can be built with PiBox.

 - Ironman prototype works.
 The prototype is an Arduino "light switch" managed by a central Ironman host using a simply touchscreen interface or a voice-controlled Jarvis interface.
 However, this is still very early in development.

-- Development Platform Users Guide - How to setup and use the Development Platform
+- Development System Users Guide - How to setup and use the Development Platform

-- Media Platform Users Guide - How to setup and use the Media Platform
+- Media System Users Guide - How to setup and use the Media System

-- Kiosk Users Guide - How to setup and use a PiBox Kiosk
+- Kiosk system Users Guide - How to setup and use a PiBox Kiosk

-- Auto Kiosk Users Guide - How to setup and use a PiBox Auto Kiosk
+- Auto Kiosk System Users Guide - How to setup and use a PiBox Auto Kiosk